 Inspired by a desire to serve his fellow citizens, Raúl ran for the Idaho House of Representatives in 2006.
 During his tenure as the state representative from District 14B, Raúl was known by his colleagues and constituents as a steadfast advocate for free markets, limited government and civil liberties.

 After decades of watching politicians in Washington, D.C. grow government to unprecedented and dangerous levels, Raúl again felt a duty to serve his fellow Idahoans---this time on Capitol Hill.
-To the surprise of many political pundits and members of the media, Raúl defeated his primary opponent and the incumbent Congressman, both of whom outspent him significantly.
-He was sworn in as a member of the 112th Congress on Tuesday, January 4, 2011, with his family by his side.
+To the surprise of many political pundits and members of the media, Raúl was elected to the U.S. House on November 2, 2010.
+He was sworn in as a member of the 112th Congress on January 4, 2011, with his family by his side.

 Raúl is honored to serve on the House Committee on Natural Resources and the House Committee on the Judiciary.
-In 2012, his first piece of legislation passed the U.S. House of Representatives with a bipartisan majority If enacted, this bill would ease regulations on the geothermal energy industry, expanding affordable access to energy for Idahoans.
+In 2012, his first piece of legislation passed the U.S. House of Representatives with a bipartisan majority.
+If signed into law, this bill would ease regulations on the geothermal energy industry, expanding affordable access to energy for Idahoans.

-Lauded as one of the “rising stars” of the Republican Party, Raúl has earned a 100 percent rating from both the Club for Growth and Americans for Prosperity.
-He also won the “spirit of Enterprise Award” from the U.S. Chamber of Commerce for this dedication to America’s job creators.
+Lauded as one of the “rising stars” in national politics, Raúl has earned a 100 percent rating from the Club for Growth and Americans for Prosperity.
+He also won the “Spirit of Enterprise Award” from the U.S. Chamber of Commerce for his work on behalf of America’s job creators.

 In addition to his public service, Raúl ’s primary interest is spending time with his family.
 He and Rebecca Johnson Labrador have been married for more than 20 years and together have five children: Michael, Katerina, Joshua, Diego, and Rafael.
 Their family is active in their church and community of Eagle, Idaho.